telerik/kendo-ui-core/docs/intro/installation/getting-started.md

         </body>
     </html>

-## Install Bower Packages
+## Installing Bower Packages

+[Bower](https://bower.io/) is a popular package manager for the web that handles frameworks, libraries, assets, and utilities.

+### Overview

+Kendo UI maintains 2 Bower packages:
+* Kendo UI Core.
+* Kendo UI Professional.

+All official releases, service packs, and internal builds are uploaded to both of them.
+For more information, refer to the article on [installing the Kendo UI Bower packages]({% slug kendoui_bower_packages_kendoui_installation %}).

 ### Delimiter for Recurrence Exceptions

-**Breaking Change** As of the Kendo UI 2016 Q2 (2016.2.504) release, the Scheduler substitutes the semicolon as the delimiter type for recurrence exception with the comma.
-Also, the widget no longer adds a trailing delimiter to a recurrence exception.
+As of the Kendo UI 2016 Q2 (2016.2.504) release:
+* The Scheduler substitutes the semicolon (`;`) as the delimiter type for recurrence exception with the comma (`,`).
+* The Scheduler no longer adds a trailing delimiter to a recurrence exception.

 The change was driven by the [RFC 5545](http://tools.ietf.org/html/rfc5545#page-120) specification.
-Note that the previously demonstrated behavior was incorrect.
+Note that the previously demonstrated behavior had been incorrect.

-### Bower Packages

-[Bower](https://bower.io/) is a popular package manager for the web.
-Kendo UI maintains 2 bower packages, namely Kendo UI Core and Kendo UI Professional.
-Official releases, service packs and internal builds are uploaded to both of them.

-For more information on installing Kendo UI as a Bower package, see [this article]({% slug kendoui_bower_packages_kendoui_installation %}).

-## Use CDN Services
+## Using CDN Services

 Kendo UI CDN is hosted on [Amazon CloudFront](https://aws.amazon.com/cloudfront/).
 To access the CDN Service, you can use different approaches.

-For more information on installing Kendo UI CDN Service, see [this article]({% slug kendoui_cdn_services_installation %}).
+For more information, refer to the article on [installing the Kendo UI CDN Service]({% slug kendoui_cdn_services_installation %}).

-## Include Only What You Need
+## Including Only What You Need

 Add to your project only what it requires by picking the right combined scripts, building a custom combined script, or using Gulp to build a custom script.

-For more information on customizing the scripts you need, see [this article]({% slug include_only_what_you_need_kendoui_installation %}).
+For more information, refer to the article on [customizing the scripts you need]({% slug include_only_what_you_need_kendoui_installation %}).

 ## See Also